-The Best Major Cities For New Year’s Eve in Europe
+The 5 best cities for celebrating New Year’s Eve in Europe

 If you’re traveling Europe over December and January, you don’t have to forgo your usual festive celebrations.
 In fact, it’s likely you’ll have an altogether new and significantly more unique celebration than you’re used to.
 Here are 5 cities to consider if you’re spending New Year’s Eve in Europe – and you can reach them all by train with a Eurail Pass!